Before installing a system and claiming the rebate, you must apply for and receive conditional approval.

-Our Supercharged Solar for Renters program will assist with tackling the cost of living by providing eligible landlords with rebates of up to $3,500 to install solar photovoltaic (PV) systems on their rental properties across Queensland.
+Our Supercharged Solar for Renters program, which opened on 12 December 2025, assists with tackling the cost of living by providing eligible landlords with rebates of up to $3,500 to install solar photovoltaic (PV) systems on their rental properties across Queensland.

-Rebates are available to eligible Queensland rental properties with existing tenancy agreements, ensuring immediate benefits for tenants.
+Rebates are available for eligible Queensland rental properties with existing tenancy agreements, ensuring immediate benefits for tenants.

 The program will help deliver on the Queensland Government’s commitment to affordable, reliable and sustainable energy.